jesseyuen/portfolio-2021/src/projects/perth-device-lab.md

 introHeading: ""
 intro: ""
 outroHeading: Outcome
-outro: <p>This was an altruistic excerise for our agancy.
-It was a greater good project.</p> <p>We made a bunch of friends, perhaps enouraged a culture of best practice and certainaly helped countlesss others in their quest for improved mobile experinces.
+outro: <p>This was an altruistic exercise for our agency, a greater good project.</p> <p>We made a bunch of friends, hopefully encouraged a culture of best practice and certainly helped countless others in their quest for improved mobile experiences.
 In 2016 we were added to the Smashing Magazine <a href="https://www.smashingmagazine.com/2016/11/worlds-best-open-device-labs/" target="_blank">"Where Are The World’s Best Open Device Labs?"</a> list which was a bit of a buzz too.</p> <p>The device lab, as many others around the